 We focused on activities which explored the group’s own experiences and insights from care, so we could better understand collectively what there needs to be more of and what needs to change when it comes to designing our own system.

 The group took the opportunity to reflect on specific moments (both positive and negative) while they were in and leaving care, keeping our shared group agreement in mind to acknowledge everyone’s experiences and stay safe and comfortable in the space.

 Together, we created a shared ‘scrapbook’ of leaving care experiences and identified some of the shared ‘Sliding Doors’ moments in important relationships – what really small things ended up having a big impact on those journeys?

 In this session, we turned to dreaming BIG.

 We tasked the group with acting as ‘architects’ whose goal was to design the best possible neighbourhood for a community of people, including those with care experience.

 This involved using concepts from real urban design but giving it a fantasy spin, taking inspiration from TV shows like ‘The Good Place’.
 We explored what a really good neighbourhood is and how different aspects of that neighbourhood could really support care-experienced young adults, looking at how it is structured, what amenities it has, and what other qualities make it unique.

 In the end, we were able to better articulate as a design group what care-experienced young adults might want from the places and people around them.

 After reflecting and dreaming, it was time to begin setting out a new vision by putting together a design brief outlining what a good system of support for care-experienced young adults needs to consider.

-We created our ‘toolboxes for life’ – going beyond just the normal ‘independent living skills’ which the current leaving care system focuses on and thinking about the key skills, qualities and ‘tools’ which care-experienced young adults want and need at this important life stage.
+We created our ‘toolboxes for life’ – going beyond just the normal ‘independent living skills’ that the current leaving care system focuses on and thinking about the key skills, qualities and ‘tools’ that care-experienced young adults want and need at this important life stage.